Nidhi3338/Microsoft_azure/README.md

 - IaaS places the most responsibility on the consumer, with the cloud provider being responsible for the basics of physical security, power, and connectivity.
 On the other end of the spectrum
 -  SaaS places most of the responsibility with the cloud provider.
 PaaS, being a middle ground between IaaS and SaaS
 -  Saas-Paas-Iaas
+-
 -  You’ll always be responsible for:
 The information and data stored in the cloud
-Devices that are allowed to connect to your cloud (cell phones, computers, and so on) The accounts and identities of the people, services, and devices within your organization
+,Devices that are allowed to connect to your cloud (cell phones, computers, and so on) ,The accounts and identities of the people, services, and devices within your organization

 - The cloud provider is always responsible for:
 The physical datacenter
-The physical network
+,The physical network
-The physical hosts
+,The physical hosts
 - Your service model will determine responsibility for things like:

 Operating systems
-Network controls
+,Network controls
-Applications
+,Applications
-Identity and infrastructure
+,Identity and infrastructure